Community Based Learning

 2) Meets with community partners once a semester to gain information about community needs and issues that we later communicate to interested faculty, as well as to solicit feedback from community partners on new initiatives that the Committee is proposing;

-3) Sponsors a service-learning luncheon every semester, one that enables service-learning faculty to get to know each other and build community and the other that focuses on a specific theme or issue;
+3) Sponsors a community based learning luncheon every semester, one that enables service-learning faculty to get to know each other and build community and the other that focuses on a specific theme or issue;

-4) Facilitates a service-learning workshop for faculty who have ideas about courses in which they are considering integrating service-learning; reviews best practices for service-learning;
+4) Facilitates a community based learning workshop for faculty who have ideas about courses in which they are considering integrating community based learning; reviews best practices for community based learning;

-5) Engages in individual outreach to faculty developing service-learning courses; and
+5) Engages in individual outreach to faculty developing community based learning courses; and

 6) Consults with the Dean of Academic Affairs, the Vice President of Academic Affairs, and the Vice President of Student Affairs regarding finances, as well as major projects and initiatives.